-Every year on November 20, World Children's Day is celebrated to commemorate the adoption of the 1959 Declaration on the Rights of the Child.
-This international agreement recognized numerous rights for children, including access to quality education, protection, good nutrition and healthcare.
+Every year on 20 November, World Children's Day is celebrated to commemorate the adoption of the 1959 Declaration on the Rights of the Child.
+This international agreement recognised numerous rights for children, including access to quality education, protection, good nutrition and healthcare.

-The IRC upholds these rights by prioritizing the needs of children throughout our programming and advocating for the rights of children, especially those living in crisis contexts.
+The IRC upholds these rights by prioritising the needs of children throughout our programming and advocating for the rights of children, especially those living in crisis contexts.

 This World Children’s Day, we examine five crises impacting children around the world and how we are addressing them.